The Drug Diffusion Problem: Comparison of Analytic Methods

 This project will investigate the modelling of drug diffusion in layered biological tissue where separate media have distinct physical properties.
 This closely reflects a real-world drug delivery problem, where tissues such as muscle and fat will have different absorption characteristics.
-Classical techniques often struggle with interface conditions, so I will be comparing three methods of obtaining solutions.
-Namely, the Laplace transform, the Unified Transform Method, and the embedding approach.
+Classical techniques often struggle with interface conditions, so I will be comparing two methods of obtaining solutions.
+Namely: the Laplace transform, and the Unified Transform Method.
 The aim of the project is to assess their accuracy, computational efficiency, and practical applicability.
 Numerical tools will be used to visualise and benchmark solutions, enabling a comparison of each model’s strengths and limitations.
 This work will highlight both the potential and the challenges of applying analytic techniques to multilayer diffusion, and will identify open questions that can be pursued in future honours or PhD research.

 Noah Cresp